P-BioMedLab/adult-weight-geroprotector-efficacy/README.md

 # Body weight and geroprotector efficacy

-Code and data supporting the analyses in *Adult body weight modifies geroprotector efficacy in genetically heterogeneous mice*.
+Code and data supporting the analyses in *Body weight modifies the apparent efficacy of lifespan-extending drugs in mice*.

 ## Reproduction